VariableClass/digital-hygiene/README.md

 Now comes the tedious part.
 Having laid the foundations for a more secure future, it's time to wade through your existing accounts.
 For each account in your password manager, follow the steps laid out below.
 Remember that this is a marathon, not a sprint.
 It typically takes several weeks to get through all your accounts but this is thankfully a one-time process.

 Try to set a goal of doing all of the accounts under a letter of the alphabet each time you sit down to attack it, or getting through 10 accounts a day or whatever you find achievable.
 The most important thing is to keep going; better that it take 6 months but you get through the list than getting 10% of the way through and giving up.

+### 0. In future

+First and foremost; the best measure you can take to keep your personal information from being misused is to never have given it out in the first place.
+This can be good to keep in the back of your mind whenever you go to sign up to new apps or services in future, to save yourself the hassle of having to go through and delete or secure accounts like this again.

 ### 1. Merge duplicates